ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/quick_start_build.md

 ### Build time configuration of the Nanostack

-The mbed configuration system is used for the build time configuration of Nanostack.
-The application needs to create an `mbed_app.json` configuration file if you want to use other than default settings.

-Also you can minimize the size of the produced stack by using different build options.
+The build time configuration of Nanostack uses the Mbed configuration system.
+The application needs to create an `mbed_app.json` configuration file if you want to use settings other than default settings.
+You can also minimize the size of the produced stack by using different build options.

 #### Build options